-Staff should be aware of the importance of making clear that sexual violence and harassment is not acceptable and will not be tolerated.
-They should not be dismissive of allegations of sexual violence or harassment and they should challenge potential criminal behaviours e.g. touching or grabbing.
-They should be mindful of identifying concerns and be mindful that this includes adult students ie 18 years old.
+All staff are aware of the importance of making clear that sexual violence and harassment is not acceptable and will not be tolerated.
+They know not to be dismissive of allegations of sexual violence or harassment and they should challenge potential criminal behaviours e.g. touching or grabbing.
+They are proactive in identifying concerns and are mindful that this includes adult students ie 18 years old.
 It is important that staff are aware that sexual violence and harassment does happen and that children can abuse their peers in this way in any context.

 Sexual harassment is the unwanted conduct of a sexual nature that can occur online and offline and is likely to violate a child's dignity, make them feel intimidated, degraded, humiliated and create a hostile, offensive or sexualised environment.
 It can include: telling sexual stories, making sexual remarks and calling someone sexualised names, displaying pictures of a sexual nature and upskiriting (which is a criminal offence).
+'Upskirting' is where someone takes a picture under a persons clothing without their permission and or knowledge, with the intention of viewing their genitals or buttocks (with or without underwear) to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+It is a criminal offence.
+Anyone of any gender, can be a victim.

-All incidents on peer on peer sexual abuse involving children younger than 10, should be reported to the police (where appropriate).
+All incidents of peer on peer sexual abuse involving children younger than 10 should be reported to the police.
 All staff, especially the DSL, should take a contextual safeguarding approach to incidents and ensure that appropriate support systems are in place for all involved.